‘Instant Pot For Two’ cookbooks have a bizarre idea of how cooking goes down

 The unauthorized versions, however, are super into it.

 Seriously, why?
 There’s an entire library of “couples” cookbooks out there just being creepy and we had no idea.
 Now we can’t un-know this.

-WHY ARE THERE SO MANY OF THESE pic.twitter.com/gegJICoCvT— Just Mike, for a sec (@mikerugnetta) January 22, 2018
+WHY ARE THERE SO MANY OF THESE pic.twitter.com/gegJICoCvT— Mike, but A Kickstarter Creator in Residence (@mikerugnetta) January 22, 2018

 The absurd photos are really confusing.
 Is there a woman on earth who wants her partner fondling her while she cooks?
 Is there a woman on earth who can’t cut a bell pepper with her weak lady hands and requires her husband to help push the knife all the way down?
 And if that’s the case, why doesn’t he just slice the fucking pepper by himself?
 Is that not sexy and dangerous enough, cookbooks?